Skip to Content

 Can I handle my personal injury case on my own?

-While it's possible to handle a claim on your own, having an experienced attorney can increase your chances of a fair settlement.
-Insurance companies often offer lower settlements to individuals without legal representation.
+While you can pursue a claim yourself, having an experienced injury attorney improves your chance of a fair settlement.
+Insurers often offer less to people without legal guidance.

 Get the Help You Need at This Critical Time

-Smith Dollar’s deep understanding of California law and our steadfast dedication to our clients make us a leading choice for those seeking fair compensation.
-We work tenaciously to ensure that your rights are respected and that you obtain the justice you seek in personal injury claims and lawsuits.
+Smith Dollar draws on a deep understanding of California law and a genuine dedication to our clients, making us a leading choice for those seeking injury compensation.
+We work persistently to protect your rights and pursue fair outcomes in personal injury cases.

 A free consultation is available with one of our Santa Rosa personal injury lawyers.
 Contact us online or at (707) 405-7391 to get started.